mcarvin8/sf-git-package-retrievals/README.md

 - `JOB_NAME` should be `metadataRetrieval`
 - `PACKAGE_NAME` should be the manifest file-name, not the full-path, i.e. `CustomObjects.xml`
 - `ORG_AUTH_URL` should be the Force Authorization UFL for the org.
 Use "Expand variable reference" to use existing URLs stored as variables.
+- `PREPURGE` is optional and should be set to `true` to enable deletion of metadata folders before the retrieval runs.

 These schedules should be set up on the git branch you want to retrieve metadata for.